-When referring to a computer, the bus also known as the address bus, data bus, or local bus is a data connection between two or more devices connected to the computer.
-For example, a bus enables a computer processor to communicate with the memory or a video card to communicate with the memory.
+Alternatively known as an address bus, data bus, control bus, or local bus, a bus is a link between components or devices connected to a computer.
+For example, a bus carries data between a CPU and the system memory via the motherboard.

-A bus is capable of being a parallel or serial bus and today all computers utilize two bus types, an internal bus or local bus and an external bus, also called the expansion bus.
-An internal bus enables a communication between internal components such as a computer video card and memory and an external bus is capable of communicating with external components such as a USB or SCSI device.
+An internal bus enables the communication between internal components, such as a video card and memory.
+An external bus can communicating with external peripherals, such as a USB or SCSI device.

 Examples of computer buses

-Also see: ADB, AGP, AMR, AT Bus, CNR, Back Side Bus, EISA, Front Side Bus, HyperTransport, IDE, Input/output bus, ISA, Internal data bus, MCA, NuBus, Motherboard definitions, Multiplier, PCI, PCI Express, PCMCIA, SBus, SCSI, SMBus, USB, Vitesse-Bus, VLB, XT
+ADB, AGP, AMR, AT Bus, Back-side bus, Channel, Clock speed, CNR, EISA, Hardware terms, HyperTransport, IDE, Input/output bus, ISA, MCA, Motherboard terms, Multiplier, NuBus, PCI, PCI Express, PCMCIA, SBus, SCSI, SMBus, USB, Vitesse-Bus, VLB, XT